Arize-ai/openinference/python/instrumentation/openinference-instrumentation-llama-index/README.md

 ## More Info

-More details about tracing with OpenInference and `phoenix` can be found in the [`phoenix` documentation](https://docs.arize.com/phoenix).
+More details about tracing with OpenInference and Phoenix can be found in the [Phoenix documentation](https://docs.arize.com/phoenix).

 For AI/ML observability solutions in production, including a cloud-based trace collector, visit [Arize](https://docs.arize.com/arize).